project-owner/Peppy/README.md

 ## Monet Edition 2021.05.29
 * Replaced Yahoo Weather API by OpenWeather API.
 * Added new language support for Dutch.
 That includes labels, radio stations and audiobooks.
-* Fixed all bugs known so far.
+* Fixed all known bugs.

 ## Hiroshige Edition 2021.05.02